A Message From Our President, Lydia Pigott:

 Sisters, alumnae, and prospective members, WELCOME to the Eta Phi Chapter of Delta Gamma at New York University!
 I am the current president, Lydia Pigott, and I am so excited to share with you what our chapter of Delta Gamma is all about.

-Delta Gamma was founded in Oxford, Mississippi in 1873 by just three collegiate women.
+Delta Gamma was founded in Oxford, Mississippi, in 1873 by just three collegiate women.
 Since then, our international fraternity has grown to include over 200,000 initiated members and 220 alumnae groups (and the numbers are only growing!).
-The objectives of Delta Gamma Fraternity are to foster high ideals of friendship, promote educational and cultural interests, and to create in each other a true sense of social responsibility and the best qualities of character.
+The objectives of Delta Gamma Fraternity are to foster high ideals of friendship, promote educational and cultural interests, and create in each other a true sense of social responsibility and the best character qualities.

-Delta Gamma Eta Phi works each and every day to achieve these expectations.
+Delta Gamma Eta Phi works each day to achieve these expectations.
 Eta Phi was founded at NYU in 2016.
-In these few years our sisterhood, hours of service and involvement in NYU and around NYC has grown immensely.
-The community we have created at NYU is one of compassion, talent, humility, character and undeniable love for one another.
+In just these few years, our sisterhood, hours of service, and involvement in NYU and around NYC have grown immensely.
+The community we have created at NYU is one of compassion, talent, humility, character, and undeniable love for one another.
 Delta Gamma sisters have a reputation on campus for their strong sisterhood and genuine friendships, lifting each other as they navigate college and life in the big city.

-As president, it is my ultimate goal to make as many sisters as possible feel accepted, heard and taken seriously both in DG and throughout their lives.
+As president, my ultimate goal is to make all my sisters feel accepted, heard, and taken seriously in DG and throughout their lives.
 I aim to lead by example and create an uplifting community that finds and encourages strength in every woman who wears our badge.
-I hope to continue our culture of hard work, responsibility and stomach-wrenching laughter in as many ways as possible.
+I hope to continue our culture of hard work, responsibility, and stomach-wrenching laughter in as many ways as possible.
 I am so excited to see what the women of this chapter are capable of this year, and I can’t wait to meet our new sisters who will join this year.